 Bill was a middle-aged, small-business owner who had been in chronic pain for over twenty years.
 He had done quite well with the DOC principles, along with the help of one my colleagues.
 Then one day Bill was triggered by one of his business partners and fell back into the Abyss of pain and despair, to a level he had not experienced before.
 He was becoming suicidal.
 Unfortunately for me—but fortunately for others—through my own experience I gained extensive insights into suicide and realized it is anger that pounds your soul into the ground.
 Bill was in an extreme victim mode.
 I called him out on it during an intense conversation.
 It clicked.
 He sat in the exam room for about half an hour and when I saw him back six months later he was getting ready to re-enter the work force, a changed man.

 Anger is powerful and destructive, including self-destructive.
 Anytime you are feeling down, you will eventually be able to see the link between diving back into the Abyss and anger (in all of its disguises).
 Just let it go.
 Why hold on to situations, things or people that are making your life miserable?

-The poem “She Just Let Go” by Rev. Safire Rose beautifully conveys the essence of the DOC process.
+The poem “She Just Let Go” by Rev. Safire Rose beautifully conveys the essence of The DOC Journey.
 Letting go is the simplest, yet the most difficult aspect of the process.
 All of us are accustomed to fixing others and ourselves, but our attention is still on our flaws.
 So much attention to our shortcomings inadvertently strengthens our unpleasant neurological pathways.
-The DOC principles will give you some guidance and tools to get to the place where you are able to let go.
+The DOC Journey principles will give you some guidance and tools to get to the place where you are able to let go.
 Or, you can just skip all of this and simply let go.
 The freedom you will experience is beyond words.